-Furthermore, we have previously observed that increasing PagP expression by transformation with the pACPagP plasmid can increase the level of lipid A 1-phosphate palmitovlation to roughly 20%, but subsequent EDTA treatment results in hyperpalmitoylation up to 90% (33).
-Indeed, hyperpalmitoylation was borne out here during EDTA treatment of the pACPagP transformant shown in Fig. 6, but this was not the case for the pACPagP Δ 5-14 which appears transformant. to be insensitive to EDTA-activation in the msbBdeficient background.
-Importantly, under conditions where the R3 core truncation is induced (without detergent extraction of membranes and without EDTA treatment of cells), PagP Δ 5-14 palmitoylates lipid A to a degree that cannot be distinguished from wild-type PagP (Fig. 6 and 7).
-Since lipid A palmitoylation dictates that the PagP Δ 5-14 enzyme is properly assembled in the OM, cytoplasmic R3 core truncation is likely controlled PagP periplasmic by the amphipathic α -helix through a cell envelope sensory transduction mechanism.
+Furthermore, we have previously observed that increasing PagP expression by transformation with the pACPagP plasmid can increase the level of lipid A 1-phosphate palmitoylation to roughly 20%, but subsequent EDTA treatment results in hyperpalmitoylation up to 90% (33).
+Indeed, hyperpalmitovlation was borne out here during EDTA treatment of the pACPagP transformant shown in Fig. 6, but this was not the case for the pACPagP $\Delta 5-14$ transformant, which appears to be insensitive to EDTA activation in the msbB-deficient background.
+Importantly, under conditions where the R3 core truncation is induced (without detergent extraction of membranes and without EDTA treatment of cells), PagP Δ 5-14 palmitoylates lipid A to a degree that cannot be distinmsbB-deficient E. coli O157:H7 mutant (Fig. 8).

-UDP-Glc depletion is linked to R3 core truncation in msbB-deficient E. coli O157:H7 We reasoned that the core truncation observed in msbB-deficient E. coli O157:H7 could be caused by a deficiency in the expression of the WaaG glucosyltransferase responsible for addition of the first outer core Glc residue (51).
-However, expression of WaaG from a recombinant plasmid did not correct the core truncation (data not shown).
-We then investigated the possibility that the WaaG donor substrate UDP-Glc might be limiting.
-Indeed, we found that expression from a recombinant GalU plasmid of UDP-Glc pyrophosphorylase, which replenishes the cytoplasmic pool of UDP-Glc (55,56), could largely restore smooth LPS to the msbBdeficient E. coli O157:H7 mutant (Fig. 8).
 Similarly, exogenous Gal, which can be converted to UDP-Glc by the Leloir pathway (57), could also restore smooth LPS (Fig. 8).
-The Leloir pathway enzymes cloned on a recombinant GalETK plasmid did not appear to be limiting (data not shown), but this probably reflects the reversible nature of these reactions, which simultaneously produce and consume UDP-These observations support the Glc. hypothesis that the msbB-deficient E. coli O157:H7 mutant is limiting in UDP-Glc, which likely blocks WaaG and all reactions that depend on WaaG, ultimately leading to the observed R3 core truncation.
+The Leloir pathway enzymes cloned on a recombinant GalETK plasmid did not appear to be limiting (data not shown), but this probably reflects the reversible nature of these reactions, which simultaneously produce and consume UDP-Glc.
+These observations support the hypothesis that the msbB-deficient E. coli O157:H7 mutant is limiting in UDP-Glc, which probably blocks WaaG and all reactions that depend on WaaG, ultimately leading to the observed R3 core truncation.